ppeetteerrs/personal-website/content/series/linux_kernel/1_the_first_second/index.md

 ---
 title: Linux Kernel – The First Second (Part 1)
-author: ppeetteerrsx
-type: post
-date: 2020-11-13T07:46:58+00:00
+date: 2020-11-13
-excerpt: "An overview of what happens from the computer's power up to the linux kernel being loaded."
+summary: "An overview of what happens from the computer's power up to the linux kernel being loaded."
-url: /programming/linux-kernel-the-first-second-part-1/
-views:
-  - 8
 categories:
   - Computer Engineering
   - Electrical Engineering